PromptShieldpromptShieldpromptShield

 bash

-# For better accuracy (larger model)
+# For maximum accuracy (larger download)

 bash